abyssDS/sfmlWiki/Source:-FrameClock.md

   <img src="http://i.imgur.com/08iroFJ.png" alt="Frame statistics."/>
 </p>
 ## Overview
 'FrameClock' is a utility class designed to keep track of various fame-rate related statistics.
-At its most basic, 'FrameClock' could be used as an 'sf::Clock' replacement for measuring the elapsed time during some specified unit of execution (typically a frame).
-However, the real utility of 'FrameClock' lies in its ability to track statistics such as the average frame rate over a user specified number of frames.
+At its most basic, FrameClock could be used as an 'sf::Clock' replacement for measuring the elapsed time during some specified unit of execution (typically a frame).
+However, the real utility of FrameClock lies in its ability to track statistics such as the average frame rate over a user specified number of frames.

 ## Features
-Over successive calls to matched `FrameClock::beginFrame/endFrame` pairs, 'FrameClock' keeps track of:
+Over successive calls to matched `FrameClock::beginFrame/endFrame` pairs, FrameClock keeps track of:
  * total number of frames;
  * total frame time;
  * current frame time;